 Employers soon discovered that moving employees to off-site work was not as easy as flipping a switch.
 Practically speaking, only certain types of jobs could be performed away from a business office or work facility.
 Businesses worldwide had to identify which roles or teams could carry out their work from a distance, and then orchestrate a transition.

 A study by McKinsey Global Institute found that only 20%–25% of the workforces in advanced economies could work from home, between three and five days a week.
 But even those numbers represented four to five times more remote work than before the pandemic5.

-The increasing dynamic of work from home created new challenges, and organisations wrestled with how to work efficiently as some departments worked remotely and others—such as front-line employees, production workers, or warehouse staff—remained on site.
+The increasing dynamic of work from home created new challenges, and organizations wrestled with how to work efficiently as some departments worked remotely and others—such as front-line employees, production workers, or warehouse staff—remained on site.

 Your browser is out of date and may not be able to properly display our website.
 A list of modern browsers is below; simply click an icon to go to the browser's download page.